Learning Visual Representations via Language-Guided Sampling: Baselines

-\item \textbf{CLIP:~} We use the official checkpoints provided by CLIP for both system-level comparisons and sampling.\footnote{\url{https://github.com/openai/CLIP}} We use the \texttt{RN50} checkpoint in the system-level comparisons to match the backbone for other models.
-We use the \texttt{ViT-B/32} checkpoint for sampling to provide the strongest performance for visual sampling in evaluating different modalities for sampling.
+\item \textbf{CLIP~\cite{radford2021learning}:} We use checkpoints available in the official Github repository\footnote{\url{https://github.com/openai/CLIP}} for both system-level comparisons and sampling.
+We use the \texttt{RN50} checkpoint in the system-level comparisons to match the backbone for other models.
+We use the \texttt{ViT-B/32} checkpoint for sampling to provide the strongest visual sampling performance in evaluating different sampling modalities.